The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The \acrshort{VLHI} hardware was assembled and the PLC programmed at INFN Trieste.
 A test box was used to simulate all the input signals with the agreed protocols and their electrical properties.
 The \acrshort{PLC} program was thoroughly tested and debugged in the laboratory, before the shipment to KEK.
 All tests were then repeated for each input and output, in the VXD commissioning phase before the start of physics data taking.

-\lvltwosection{Cooling plant and \texorpdfstring{\COtwo}{CO2} distribution}
+\lvltwosection{Cooling Plant and \texorpdfstring{\COtwo}{CO2} Distribution}

-A two-phase CO2 cooling system was chosen to dissipate the waste heat of the VXD.
-A schematic of the cooling system of \belletwo{} VXD, serving both PXD and SVD (section~\ref{sec:mech}), is illustrated in figure~\ref{fig:C3-TT-CO2-fig1}; SVD dissipates about $700$~W. The liquid \COtwo\ plant, IBBelle, was originally designed for the IBL pixel detector for the ATLAS experiment \cite{Verlaat:2017yzg}.
+A schematic of the cooling system of \belletwo{} VXD, serving both the PXD and SVD (whose design and motivations are discussed in section~\ref{sec:C2_coolling_plant}), is illustrated in figure~\ref{fig:C3-TT-CO2-fig1}.
+The liquid \COtwo\ plant, IBBelle, was originally designed for the IBL pixel detector for the ATLAS experiment \cite{Verlaat:2017yzg}.
 A photo of the plant is shown in figure~\ref{fig:C3-TT-CO2-fig1b}.

-IBBelle consists of a chiller, a heat exchanger, liquid \COtwo\ pumps, and an accumulator.
-The R404A refrigerant, which can be operated below $-50$\degrees~C, is chosen for the chiller.
+IBBelle is based on the 2PACL (2-Phase Accumulator Controlled Loop)~\cite{2PACL:1, 2PACL:2} concept, and consists of a chiller, a heat exchanger, liquid \COtwo\ pumps, and an accumulator.
+The R404A refrigerant, which can be operated below \qty{-50}{\degreeCelsius}, is chosen for the chiller.
 The refrigerant flows to the heat exchanger as well as to the cooling coil in the accumulator.
-The liquid \COtwo\ is pressed by the membrane pumps and supplied to the \belletwo{} detector through the triple wall \COtwo\ transfer tube.
+The liquid \COtwo\ is pressed by the membrane pumps and supplied to the \belletwo{} detector through a \COtwo\ transfer tube.
 After absorbing heat at the detector, the \COtwo\ returns from the \belletwo{} detector and goes through the heat exchanger again to start a new cycle.
-The accumulator is a stainless-steel reservoir tank of \COtwo; it has a volume of 50~$\ell$ and includes the cooling coils and electric heaters.
+The accumulator is a stainless-steel reservoir tank of \COtwo; it has a volume of \qty{50}{\liter} and includes the cooling coils and electric heaters.